mcardinali-data/AID-PRIGSHARE/README.md

 ![Fig3 task chains](https://user-images.githubusercontent.com/80674342/222116342-e74ccbd8-9caa-42ed-8c92-0bcf8599c832.png) Task chains of the script

-## BEFORE YOU BEGIN
-Check out the PRIGSHARE statement (Preferred Reporting Items in Green Space Health Research.
-Guiding Principles for an interdisciplinary field) and use the guidelines to eliminate noise from your data as much as possible.
-The script will run approximately 6 hours on a macbook pro M1 with 32GB RAM if you request all indicators for 400 observations.
-Actual computation time will depend on your machine and the extension of your input data.

 ## INSTALLATION
 Just open the downloaded file „PRIGSHARE_QGIS_Script.model3“ within the QGIS browser panel with a double-click.
 This should open an input mask with the following parameters: